 - 3 tbsp red wine

-- 8 oz of freshly shredded cheese (I used 50/50 Provolone and Monterrey Jack)
+- 226 g freshly shredded cheese I use 50/50 Provolone and Monterrey Jack

 - Salt to taste

-- Heat a large non skillet pan over medium-high heat and add the garlic and butter, and let the butter melt.
+- Heat a large non-skillet pan over medium-high heat and add the garlic and butter, and let the butter melt.3 garlic cloves, 58 g unsalted butter

-- When the butter has melted and is hot, add the onions and ½ tsp of salt.
+- When the butter has melted and is hot, add the onions and about ¼ tsp of salt.750 g yellow onions (or vidalia), Salt to taste

-- Cook the onions further until it has completely caramelized - another 20 to 25 minutes, depending on the heat of your stove (reduce the heat to medium if the heat is too high).
-Make sure you stir the onions frequently, to prevent them from burning.
+- Reduce the heat to medium.
+Cook the onions further until it has completely caramelized - another 20 to 30 minutes, depending on the heat of your stove.
+Make sure you stir the onions frequently to prevent them from burning.
+Do not rush this step, as the onions need to caramelize slowly without burning.

-- Once the onions have caramelized and is golden brown, sprinkle the flour on top and reduce the heat to medium and mix in the flour with the onions.
-Cook for a few minutes, until the raw flour has been cooked out.
+- When the onions have caramelized and are golden brown in color, sprinkle the flour on top and reduce the heat to medium and mix the flour in with the onions.
+Cook for a few minutes, until the raw flour has been cooked out.1 tbsp flour

-- Add the red wine and stock and cook this mix until it’s reduced completely and thickened.
-Place the mix in a bowl and let the onion mix cool down to room temperature.
+- Add the red wine and stock, and cook this mix until it’s reduced completely and thickened.
+Place the mix in a bowl and let the onion mix cool down to room temperature.3 tbsp red wine, ½ cup good quality beef stock

-- Remove the thyme sprigs and bay leaves and mix in the shredded cheese.
+- Remove the thyme sprigs and bay leaves and mix in the shredded cheese.226 g freshly shredded cheese

 - Repeat with the rest of the pastry squares.
 Place the pastry triangles on the prepared baking tray with 1 inch of space between each.

 - Brush the tops with some egg wash and bake in preheated oven for 10 - 15 minutes until the pastry is puffed up and golden brown.
-Some cheese MIGHT leak out, if any of the pastries are over filled and not sealed completely.
+Some cheese MIGHT leak out if any of the pastries were over-filled and not sealed completely.

-- Repeat with the other pastry sheet (there might be some filling leftover).
+- Repeat with the other pastry sheet (there might be some leftover filling).